Farbod909/cs175-dont-starve/docs/status.md

 From there, crops are given time to grow and a reward of +1 is given per crop that grew successfully.
 The max reward possible per episode is the number of cells in the farm.

-Neural Functions Approximators:
+Neural Functions Approximator:
 At the moment we are using Deep Q-Learning with a feed-foward neural network.
 Our feed forward neural network takes a one-hot encoding of every farm cell.
 It contains 5 hidden layers that contain 15 weights each with ReLU as the activation function at the output of every layer with the exception of one that has a tanh function.
 It then outputs the approximated Q-value for each action from the next state.

 ![alt text](https://github.com/Farbod909/cs175-dont-starve/blob/master/Feed_Forward_Graphic.png)